cfrusso/Visualization_with_GeomMLBStadiums/geommlbstadiums_tutorial.md

 ![](geommlbstadiums_tutorial_files/figure-markdown_github/unnamed-chunk-9-1.png)

-We can run a similar analysis on pitch types as below.
+We can run a similar analysis labelling on pitch types as below.

 ``` r
 yelich_home %>% mlbam_xy_transformation() %>%